QuantEcon/lecture-source-py/source/rst/about_py.rst

 .. index::
     single: SymPy

-The `SymPy <http://www.sympy.org/>`_ library provides this functionality from within the Python shell
+The `SymPy <http://www.sympy.org/>`_ library provides this functionality from within the Python shell.

 .. code-block:: python3